-Turney's (1929) map (Fig. 29) served as an invaluable guide during the interpretation, allowing the tracing of distinctive shapes and the location of lineations that might otherwise not be identified as part of the canal system.
+Turney's (1929) map (Fig. 29)served as an invaluable guide during the interpretation, allowing the tracing of distinctive shapes and the location of lineations that might otherwise not be identified as part of the canal system.
 The overlay of canals traced from Skylab imagery reveals some 50 mi. of straight, curved, and branching features that coincide with Turney's canals (Fig. 30).
 The canals that were discovered from the Skylab imagery, as compared with the extent of Turney's network plot, is shown in Fig. 31.
 Canal segments that pass through cultivated areas appear generally as lighter streaks, probably caused by bare earth exposure; those in the urban areas of Phoenix are indicated by textural patterning, most likely the result of the placement of roads and buildings.

-It should be noted that the printing methods available for this publication do not allow the extremely high-quality reproduction of the Skylab or Landsat imagery necessary for the reader in most cases to recognize all of the canal segments illustrated in the overlays.
+It should be noted that the printing methods available for this publication do not allow the extremely highquality reproduction of the Skylab or Landsat imagery necessary for the reader in most cases to recognize all of the canal segments illustrated in the overlays.
 Both Skylab and Landsat imagery can be obtained at reasonable prices from the EROS Data Center, User Services Unit, Sioux Falls, SD 57198.

 A second stage in the Phoenix canals experiment was the inspection of Landsat imagery.
 Landsat data, collected by a four-band multispectral scanner (MSS) and telemetered to Earth from an altitude of approximately 530 mi., offers a visual ground resolution of about 60 by 60 m. after processing at Goddard Space Flight Center.
 This specification is often taken by prospective users as an indication of "low resolution," for, of course, it implies that only objects larger than 60 by 60 m. can be detected.
 Fortunately for anthropologists and archeologists, this is not the case.
-Although each picture element or pixel in a Landsat print represents the contri-
+Although each picture element or pixel in a Landsat print represents the contriuous lines represent canal segments interpreted with a high confidence level, while dotted lines indicate a somewhat lower level of Figure 30 - Overlay of canal confidence.

-Turney's 1929 map of the prehistoric Hohokam canal system as sive land-modification which preceded intensive agriculture was detectable in the 1920's in the vicinity of Phoenix, Arizona. rapidly obliterating the system at this time.
-Omar A, Figure 29 - bution of a 3600 sq. m. area on the Earth's surface, that pixel is actually a combination of the contribution of all reflectance from the area pictured.
+bution of a 3600 sq. m. area on the Earth's surface, that pixel is actually a combination of the contribution of all reflectance from the area pictured.
 Subtle patterning such as that caused by modern highways, ecological zone boundaries, fence lines, and (in this case) prehistoric canals, all of which are far less than 60 m. wide, can often be seen on Landsat imagery.